mathjax/MathJax/mathjax/docs/rst/typeset.rst

 To get the element jax the first time, you need to be sure that you ask MathJax for it **after** MathJax has processed the page the first time.
-This is another sitaution where you want to use the MathJax queue.
+This is another situation where you want to use the MathJax queue.
 If your startup code performs the commands

 .. code-block:: javascript